 On April 9th, 2021 the new on-balance-sheet STS regime came into force in the European Union.
 This regime provides that certain synthetic/on-balance-sheet securitisations may achieve STS status.
 Achieving STS status, in turn, will allow bank originators/protection buyers to benefit from improved capital requirements for a retained senior tranche – subject to additional requirements and applicable significant risk transfer rules.

-To obtain STS status though, these securitisations will be required to meet almost all the true sale STS requirements and additional synthetic eligibility criteria.
-The current numbering of criteria that will need to be met for a synthetic STS securitisation is over 160 (as compared to 103 for true sale STS).
+To obtain STS status though, these securitisations will be required to meet almost all the true sale STS requirements and additional synthetic specific criteria.
+For a synthetic securitisation to be STS it needs to meet between 145 and 160 individual tests (as compared to 103 for “true sale” STS).

-The proposed law contains a straightforward grandfathering provision.
+The law contains a straightforward grandfathering provision.
 This is in contrast to the complex grandfathering provisions that had been inserted in the law on true sale STS securitisations.
 Those provisions made it very challenging for existing true sale securitisations to become STS after the entry into force of the law.
-The synthetic STS rules envisage that any securitisation that meets the admittedly complex synthetic STS criteria can be notified as STS and take the benefits of this status immediately upon the law coming into force.
+The synthetic STS rules envisage that any securitisation that meets the admittedly complex synthetic STS criteria can be notified as STS and take the benefits.

 Applications should be sent to email@example.com.